Share

 • Edit image – (Image files only) Allows you to make edits such as rotate, scale, and crop.
 See the Edit Image Screen.

-Adding Files to the Media Library
+Adding Files to the WordPress Media Library

 Images or other media files you insert into your posts and pages are automatically added to the media library, and you can also add them directly to the library yourself.
-You might want to do this if you’d like to make a number of files available to your co-authors for use in their posts or if you need to link to the files from elsewhere on your site or link to them externally without publishing them in a post.
+You might want to do this if you’d like to make several files available to your co-authors for use in their posts or if you need to link to the files from elsewhere on your site or link to them externally without publishing them in a post.

 Adding the images directly to the media library is very straightforward.
-You can drag and drop them into place by clicking on the Add New item under the Media sidebar menu.
+You can drag and drop them into place by clicking on the “Add New” item under the Media sidebar menu.
 Alternatively, you can click the Select Files button to locate the files on your computer the old-fashioned way.
 You can select multiple files simultaneously to save time with whichever option you choose.

 WordPress Upload New Media